Controversies about Opus Dei

-Opus Dei has also been criticized for allegedly seeking independence and more influence within the Catholic Church.
+Opus Dei has been criticized for allegedly seeking independence and more influence within the Catholic Church.
 According to some journalists, criticisms against Opus Dei are based on jealousy or fabrications by opponents.
 Critics respond that some of these journalists are associated with Opus Dei, and that none of them interviewed numeraries who left Opus Dei in protest or examined internal governing documents.
 Defenders of Opus Dei point out that John Paul II and other Catholic leaders have endorsed Opus Dei's teaching on the sanctifying value of work, and its fidelity to Catholic beliefs.